DLR-RM/RAFCON/doc/gui_guide.rst

 """"""""""""""""""""

 .. figure:: assets/EditHistory.jpg
-   :scale: 30 %
+   :width: 25 %
    :alt: Screenshot showing the branching modification history
    :align: right

-|Screenshot showing the branching modification history.| The history is
-implemented as a tree of actions.
+The history is implemented as a tree of actions.
 Therefore a trail history view (list) and a branch history view (tree) are possible.
 The actual used representation is the branch history view, see figure.